AckeeCZ/cosmas/README.md

 [Standard pino log](https://github.com/pinojs/pino#usage) is used and it's optimized for Google Stackdriver logging.
 That means that default log level is `debug`, pretty print is turned off and [pino's `messageKey` option](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream) is set to `message`.

 ## Options
 Options override both default logger configuration and environment-specific configuration.
-However, do not forget to specify it during the **first** `ackee-node-logger`.
+However, do not forget to specify it during the **first** `cosmas`.
 During it, root logger is created and it cannot be changed later.

 - `defaultLevel` - set logger's minimal loglevel (default is `debug`)
 - `disableFields` - list of paths which will be omitted from the objects being logged (if any)
 - `enableFields` - list of paths which will not be omitted by default serializers from objects being logged
 - `ignoredHttpMethods` - list of HTTP methods which will not be logged by express logging middleware at all.
 Defaults to `['OPTIONS']`
-- `streams` - list of stream objects, which will be passed directly to [pino-multistream's multistream function](https://github.com/pinojs/pino-multi-stream#pinomsmultistreamstreams) instead of default `ackee-node-logger` stream
+- `streams` - list of stream objects, which will be passed directly to [pino-multistream's multistream function](https://github.com/pinojs/pino-multi-stream#pinomsmultistreamstreams) instead of default `cosmas` stream
 - `pretty` - if set to `true`, logger will use [pino pretty human-readable logs](https://github.com/pinojs/pino/blob/master/docs/API.md#pretty).
 This option can be overriden by `streams`
 - `disableStackdriverFormat` - if set to `false`, logger will add `severity` field to all log objects, so that log levels in Google Stackdriver work as expected.
 Defaults to `false`
 - `config` - object, which will be passed to underlying logger object.
 Right now, underlying logger is [pino](https://github.com/pinojs/pino), so for available options see [pino API docs](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream)

 ## Default serializers
-`ackee-node-logger` defines some [pino serializers](https://github.com/pinojs/pino/blob/master/docs/API.md#constructor) on its own
+`cosmas` defines some [pino serializers](https://github.com/pinojs/pino/blob/master/docs/API.md#constructor) on its own

 - `error` - logs `message`, `code`, `stack` and `data` fields
 - `processEnv` - logs `NODE_PATH` and `NODE_ENV`